recoskyler/cici-panel/README.md

     npm i
     ```

-3. Create an .env file:
+3. Create an .env file and fill in the required variables.
+You can enable/disable features at this point:

     ```bash
     cp sample.env .env